ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Added cover art from the [OPL Manager Art DB backups](https://oplmanager.com/site/index.php?backups).
 Artwork for PS2 games is now displayed in OPL/NHDDL
 - Added homebrew support to the `03-Game-Installer.sh` script. `ELF` files placed in the local `games/APPS` folder on your PC will be installed and appear in the Game Channel in PSBBN and the Apps tab in OPL
 - Apps now support Game ID for both the the Pixel FX Retro GEM and MemCard Pro/SD2PSX

+## SAS, HDD-OSD, PS2BBL & more!
+(May 01, 2025) - [Click to Watch](https://www.youtube.com/watch?v=vpbHlS8nY58)
 - Added support for the [Save Application System (SAS)](https://ps2wiki.github.io/sas-apps-archive/). `PSU` files can now also be placed in the local `games/APPS` folder on your PC and will be installed by the `03-Game-Installer.sh` script
 - Added support for HDD-OSD to the `03-Game-Installer.sh` script.
 3D icons are now downloaded from the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database)
 - New script: `04-Extras.sh`.
 Added ability to install HDD-OSD and [PlayStation 2 Basic Boot Loader (PS2BBL)](https://israpps.github.io/PlayStation2-Basic-BootLoader/)
+- Make your own HDD-OSD icons with the [HDD-OSD Icon Templates](https://github.com/CosmicScale/HDD-OSD-Icon-Database/releases/download/v1.0.0/HDD-OSD-Icon-Templates.zip)
+- Translate PSBBN using the [Translation Pack](https://mega.nz/file/iBUh2SaT#TrbFtoj6rjONfaiYnfyCxLPms01iJclva_gr6bJAFd0) to localize the software into different languages.

 # New installation scripts